Pusty/writeups/justCTF2019/README.md

 ## Solution

-Just as a warning this solution is quite hacky:

 Upon statically analysing the plugin the following md5 hashes were interesting among the string in the binary:

     714d32d45f6cb3bc336a765119cb3c4c